nathanemyers-dev/ai-computational-memory/white-paper/regulatory-alignment.md

 Purpose
 The purpose of regulatory alignment is to demonstrate that computational memory can be deployed without triggering obligations associated with personalized guidance, prediction, or recommendation.
 It provides a clear mapping between the category and regulatory intent.

-Non Advisory Boundary
+Non-Advisory Boundary
-The non advisory boundary defines the separation between safe persistence and regulated activity.
+The non-advisory boundary defines the separation between safe persistence and regulated activity.
 It ensures that retained structures do not influence decisions, generate predictions, or provide personalized outputs.
 This boundary is the core mechanism that keeps computational memory compliant.

 Supervisory Compatibility
 Supervisory compatibility describes how the memory layer integrates with existing oversight functions.
 It ensures that compliance teams, governance leads, and regulators can review retention rules, transformation controls, and access patterns without requiring new regulatory constructs.